ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 This results in a massive improvement.

 `perf.rinha` now runs in 1.55ms, down from 1.95ms.
-This is where I achieved the 27x speedup. `fib(46)` runs in 120s from 190ms of the last optimization, and the big looping function that counts to a billion now runs in about 35 seconds instead of a full minute.
+This is where I achieved the 27x speedup. `fib(46)` runs in 120s from 190ms of the last optimization and the big looping function that counts to a billion now runs in about 35 seconds instead of a full minute.

-I think if we ran the benchmark again I would have some chances of getting a better position ;)
+I think if we ran the benchmark again I would have some chance of getting a better position ;)

 # Conclusion

 I had a blast working on Rinha.
-At some points I had to fire up callgrind and cachegrind to see what was going on, had to do a bunch of experiments that ended up not working, but I just love writing code in Rust.
+At some points, I had to fire up callgrind and cachegrind to see what was going on, had to do a bunch of experiments that ended up not working, but I just love writing code in Rust.
 Even if I didn't win the competition I had a lot of fun programming and talking with people on Discord and exchanging ideas.

-Maybe the next challenge is to fully type check the language and use LLVM, who knows?
+Maybe the next challenge is to fully type-check the language and use LLVM, who knows?

-Or maybe I should just continue working on my other compiler project, Donkey, which is a statically typed (with type annotations) python-like programming language that tastes like C with some C++-template inspired generics.
+Or maybe I should just continue working on my other compiler project, Donkey, which is a statically typed (with type annotations) Python-like programming language that tastes like C with some C++-template-inspired generics.
 Or maybe rest a little bit :)